-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Comprehensive Plan for Federal, State and Local Funds Related to the COVID Pandemic Recovery - pg.
-25 Student Contact Tracing Health Aides District-Wide: Additional support for student contact tracing and county reporting.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures N/A Student Contact Tracing Health Aides District-Wide: Additional support for student contact tracing and county reporting.
 Establishment of District Level Coronavirus Action Team(s) in order to ensure detailed contact tracing is in place, housed at the Health & Wellness Department.
 Estimated 2 FTE Health Aide support.
-100,000 Comprehensive Plan for Federal, State and Local Funds Related to the COVID Pandemic Recovery - Pg 22 HVAC Units and/or other student-centered facilities improvements Replace various portions of ventilation systems for 20 most needy sites, 4 middle schools and 16 elementary schools, as identified in HVAC consultant reports.
+100,000 N/A HVAC Units and/or other student-centered facilities improvements Replace various portions of ventilation systems for 20 most needy sites, 4 middle schools and 16 elementary schools, as identified in HVAC consultant reports.
 The District will follow the CDE pre-approval for capital expenditures process.
-29,000,000 2020-2021 Learning Continuity and Attendance Plan pg.
-11 Purchase Personal Protective Equipment (PPE) District-Wide: Purchase applicable PPE following Public Heath Guidance.
+25,735,500 2020-2021 Learning Continuity and Attendance Plan pg.
+11/IPI #2 Purchase Personal Protective Equipment (PPE) District-Wide: Purchase applicable PPE following Public Health Guidance.
 PPE will be distributed to all locations where there are students and staff, such as, school sites, District satellite offices and District Office.
-1,000,000
+This is an expansion of the LCP.
+100,000 N/A Additional Nurse COVID support and related equipment Contact tracing, COVID response support, and related equipment to ensure connectivity for critical mental health support for students.
+In the creation of COVID Action Teams at the Health & Wellness Department, District support for Contact Tracing and guidance on COVID protocols will be employed.
+124,000 N/A Shade Structures and/or other student-centered facilities improvements Replace/Install new shade structures for various school sites based on need.
+The District will follow the CDE pre-approval for capital expenditures process.
+950,000